Nobuyoshi-Lab/help-tool-for-gallery-dl/README.md

 ## Resources

-- [gallery-dl GitHub repository](https://github.com/mikf/gallery-dl): This is the official GitHub repository for `gallery-dl`, where you can find documentation and the latest releases.
+- [gallery-dl GitHub repository](https://github.com/mikf/gallery-dl): This is the official GitHub repository for `gallery-dl`, where you can find documentation and the latest releases. **(Disclaimer: gallery-dl is not owned by me, it is originally developed by mikf)**
-- [gallery-dl configuration example](https://github.com/mikf/gallery-dl/blob/master/docs/gallery-dl-example.conf): This is an example configuration file for `gallery-dl` that can be used to customize the tool's behavior.
+- [gallery-dl configuration example](https://github.com/mikf/gallery-dl/blob/master/docs/gallery-dl-example.conf): This is an example configuration file for `gallery-dl` that can be used to customize the tool's behavior. **(Disclaimer: gallery-dl-example.conf is not owned by me, it is originally developed by mikf)**